amaurits/CoveringMuslimsBook/content/related/MultiLexScaled/index.md

 approaches, lexicon-based methods provide generalizability while sacrificing little in performance and gaining the ability to identify gradations in sentiment as well as cross-domain comparability.

-In conjunction with the book, we introduced a method, MultiLexScaled, which averages valences across a number of widely-used general-purpose lexica.
-The paper presenting the method has been published at PLOS One.
+In conjunction with the book, we introduced a method, [MultiLexScaled](https://github.com/amaurits/MultiLexScaled), which averages valences across a number of widely-used general-purpose lexica.
+The paper presenting the method has been published at [PLOS One](https://journals.plos.org/plosone/), with the title "The advantages of lexicon-based sentiment analysis in an age of machine learning."
 In it, we validate the method against several benchmark datasets across a range of different domains and languages.

-In addition, we illustrate the value of identifying sentiment in a fine-grained manner by examining coverage of Muslims in the British press, showing that tabloids and broadsheet papers diverged noticeably after 9/11, with tabloids becoming decidedly more negative about Muslims while the tone of broadsheet articles about Muslims remained relatively unchanged.
+In addition, we illustrate the value of identifying sentiment in a fine-grained manner by examining coverage of Muslims in the British press, showing among others that tabloids and broadsheet papers diverged noticeably after 9/11, with tabloids becoming decidedly more negative about Muslims while the tone of broadsheet articles about Muslims remained relatively unchanged.